 Complexity

-Stored procedures can get extremely complex if you are using large numbers of filters and there are multiple AND and OR clauses between the filters.
-On the other hand, using dynamic SQL you can dynamically generate WHERE clauses depending upon the type of filters.
-This makes dynamic SQL the better choices if you want to implement extremely complex logic.
+Stored procedures can get extremely complex if you are using many filters with multiple AND and OR clauses between those filters.
+On the other hand, with dynamic SQL you can dynamically generate WHERE clauses depending upon the type of filters.
+This makes dynamic SQL a better choice to implement extremely complex logic.

 Conclusion